dominicfreeston/freeston-dot-me/content/cv.md

 [Website](https://freeston.me) | [GitHub](https://github.com/dominicfreeston/) | [Twitter](https://twitter.com/dominicfreeston) | [Linked In](https://www.linkedin.com/in/dominicfreeston/)

-Software developer with 10 years of experience building consumer facing products in cross-functional teams, with a historical focus on iOS development in small to mid-size companies.
+I’m a software developer with 10 years of experience building consumer facing products in cross-functional teams.
+I’m mission driven and care deeply about creating open and communicative team dynamics.
+I enjoy collaborating with design and product to create beautiful, functional and polished experiences.

 ## Roles
 **2021-Current** Senior Software Developer; [LoveShark](https://loveshark.io); London, UK

-- Primary iOS developer and regular contributor to backend.
+- Primary iOS developer of flagship product: Mochi - a pioneering computer vision-based camera game app with social networking features
+- Regular contributor to backend, creating API endpoints and database models to support new features as well as general maintenance and bug fixes
-- End-to-end development of key features: search, comments and user progression; from API design to custom animations
+- Led end-to-end development of key features: search, comments and user progression; from API design to custom animations
-- Developed automated tooling to facilitate our weekly release process and contributed extensively to our internal documentation
+- Developed automated tooling to facilitate our weekly release process, saving hours of developer time per week
+- Championed best practices, mentored junior engineers and contributed extensively to internal documentation to ensure the tech team was well informed and cohesive

 **2017-2021** Senior Software Engineer; [Memrise](https://www.memrise.com); London, UK